Certifiably Robust Variational Autoencoders: INTRODUCTION

 Our work looks to alleviate these issues by providing VAEs whose robustness levels can be controlled and certified by design.
-To this end, we show how \textit{certifiably} robust VAEs can be learned by enforcing Lipschitz continuity in the encoder and decoder, which explicitly upper-bounds changes in their outputs with respect to changes in input; we call the resulting models \emph{Lipschitz-VAEs}.
+To this end, we show how \textit{certifiably robust} VAEs can be learned by enforcing Lipschitz continuity in the encoder and decoder, which explicitly upper-bounds changes in their outputs with respect to changes in input.

-We derive two different bounds on the robustness of these models, each covering a slightly different setting.
-First, we derive a per-datapoint lower bound that guarantees a certain probability of reconstructions of distorted inputs being close to the reconstructions of undistorted inputs.
-More precisely, this per-datapoint lower bound is on the probability that the $\ell_2$ distance between an attacked Lipschitz-VAE's reconstruction and its original reconstruction is less than some value $r$.
+We derive two bounds on the robustness of these models, each covering a slightly different setting.
+First, we derive a per-datapoint lower bound that guarantees a minimum probability for reconstructions of distorted inputs being within some distance of the reconstructions of undistorted inputs.
+More precisely, this per-datapoint lower bound is on the probability that the $\ell_2$ distance between an attacked VAE's reconstruction and its original reconstruction is less than some value $r$.
 This probability is with reference to the stochasticity of sampling in a VAE's latent space.
-Using this bound we can then obtain a margin that holds for all inputs.
-This second, \textit{global} bound means that we can guarantee, for \textit{any} input, that perturbations within the margin induce reconstructions that fall within an $r$--sized ball of the original reconstruction with \textit{at least} some specified probability.
+Using the previous bound, we can then obtain a margin that holds for all inputs.
+This second, \textit{global} bound means that we can guarantee, for \textit{any} input, that perturbations within the margin induce reconstructions that fall within an $r$--sized ball of the original reconstruction with \textit{at least} some specified probability $\epsilon$.

-The latter margin is the first of its kind for VAEs: a margin that does not depend on the value of the input data and can have its value specified $\textit{a priori}$ from setting a small number of network hyperparameters.
-It thus enables VAEs with a chosen level of robustness.
+The latter margin is the first of its kind for VAEs: a margin that is input-agnostic and can have its value specified $\textit{a priori}$ from setting a small number of network hyperparameters.
+It thus enables VAEs with chosen levels of robustness.

-In summary, our contributions are to develop a novel approach to inducing robustness in VAEs through Lipschitz continuity constraints, and to show theoretically that VAEs with such constraints are endowed with certifiable robustness properties, such that we can choose a desired level of robustness \emph{upfront} and then ensure it is achieved.
-We experimentally validate our approach (see Figure~\ref{fig:illustrative_example}), and in doing so realize the first VAEs that are certifiably robust.
+In summary, our key contributions are to a) develop the first \emph{certifiably robust} VAE approach, wherein Lipschitz continuity constraints are used during training to ensure certain robustness properties are met; b) provide accompanying theory to show that our approach allows a desired level of robustness to be \emph{guaranteed upfront}; and c) experimentally validate that our approach works in practice (see e.g.~Figure~\ref{fig:illustrative_example}).

-\section{Background}
+\section{BACKGROUND}